Dada Dharmadhikari

 Shankar Trimbak Dharmadhikari (18 June 1899 – 1 December 1985; /hi/), better known as Dada Dharmadhikari, was an Indian freedom fighter, and a leader of social reform movements in India.
 He was a strong adherent of Mahatma Gandhi's principles.
 His eldest daughter (Usha) was married to Adv.
-G Y Tamaskar of Bemetara, now in Chhattisgarh.
+G Y Tamaskar of Bemetara, Chhattisgarh.
 His second child, son by name Pradyumna was also a freedom fighter and lived life as a common man.
 His third child, a son by name Yashwanth Shankar Dharmadhikari served as the Advocate-general of Madhya Pradesh and his youngest son Chandrashekhar Shankar Dharmadhikari served as judge of Bombay High Court.
 He died in Sevagram, Wardha on 1 December 1985.

 Early life and work

-Shankar Trimbak Dharmadhikari was born on 18 June 1899 at Madhya Pradesh, in the district of Betul.
+Shankar Trimbak Dharmadhikari was born on 18 June 1899 at Madhya Pradesh, in the Betul district.
 He studied at Indore Christian College and afterwards studied at Morris College in Nagpur.
-He also studied Adi Shankaracharya's vedantic works for about a year.
+He also studied Adi Shankara's vedantic works for about a year.
 He left in the middle of his studies to join the independence movement.